Real News Update: Background

 Lara Trump played an integral role in the 2016 presidential campaign of Donald Trump and was regarded by many as a 'secret weapon' in securing a Republican Party victory in North Carolina that year, in support of her father-in-law.

 Following Donald Trump's inauguration in January 2017, she disparaged the mainstream news media for excessively negative coverage of Donald Trump's presidency.
 She also criticized CNN, ABC, CBS and NBC for refusing to air a May 2017 advertisement that listed President Donald Trump's accomplishments during his first 100 days as president.

 Lara began work on Donald Trump's re-election effort shortly after his inauguration, working alongside Michael Glassner.
-By March 2017 she was hired as a senior consultant by the digital vendor for Donald Trump's campaign and would quickly become a pivotal figure in his 2020 presidential campaign.
+By March 2017, she was hired as a senior consultant by the digital vendor for Donald Trump's campaign and would quickly become a prominent figure in his 2020 presidential campaign.

 Vox has speculated that Real News may be a partial fulfillment of Donald Trump's plan to launch his own news network, an idea that has been dubbed 'Trump TV'.